greg5320/laba8/README.md

-# laba8
+# LEGENDARY laba8

-A project by professional pusher - Gainullin Artem Maratovich.
-The world needs to know it's heroes!
+A project by professional pusher - **Gainullin Artem**.

+- 1
+- 2
+- 3